leaningtech/cheerp-test/README.md

 When adding new tests:

-1. Place them in the appropriate `unit/` subdirectory or `experimental/`
+1. Place them in the appropriate `unit/` subdirectory
 2. Follow the existing test format with RUN and CHECK directives
 3. Test all relevant compilation targets
 4. Ensure tests pass before committing: